-The computation in these benchmarks is predominantly FP arithmetic.
+The computation in these benchmarks is predominantly FP arithmetic with sde having as much as 62 percent floating point instructions.
 Other than that, the instruction breakdown of these benchmarks varies widely.
-Some benchmarks that access a number of different arrays have a higher number of integer arithmetic operations in order to perform address calculations.
-While most control-flow instructions in these applications are used for checking loop terminating conditions, a few benchmarks are quite control-flow intensive.
+Some benchmarks like fft and fwt that access a number of different arrays have a higher number of integer arithmetic operations in order to perform address calculations.
+While most controlflow instructions in these applications are used for checking loop terminating conditions, a few benchmarks are quite control-flow intensive.
+Control flow can also be caused because of aggregation operations like summing of an array.
 These applications are all comprised primarily of parallelizable loops that will run efficiently on GPU-style architectures.
+This also motivates the case for having a wide SIMD architecture which can do same computations on different data in parallel.